GoogleCloudPlatform/google-cloud-tfs/set-login-build-task/README.md

 named by the contents of the input. e.g. To use "$(GcpVmPassword) in future build tasks, input "GcpVmPassword".

-When this task runs, it will connect to [Google Compute Engine][GCE], reset the password of the given user on the given VM, and put the Password and IP address in the given variables.
+When this task runs, it will connect to [Google Compute Engine][GCE], create or reset the password of the given user on the given VM, and put the Password and IP address in the given variables.